-Marsha P Johnson is famously known for being a transgender activist, drag queen decades before this lifestyle was more widely accepted by society.
+Marsha P Johnson is famously known for being a transgender activist and drag queen decades before society widely accepted this lifestyle.

 As you’ll see in these quotes, she wasn’t afraid to put herself out there for a message she was determined to spread.

-Don’t forget to also check out these LGBTQ quotes celebrating pride and love.
+Remember also to check out these LGBTQ quotes celebrating pride and love.